louly-me/A320-Power-Profile/README.md

 # A320-Power-Profile
-The worksheet helps quantify thThe formulation developed utilizes a 2 degree of freedom point calculations for determination of the aircraft’s performance metrics.
+The formulation developed utilizes a 2 degree of freedom point calculation for the determination of the aircraft’s performance metrics.